check-spelling/check-spelling-docs/Feature:-Cache-dictionaries.md

 ### Invalidation

-(This is not yet implemented)

-Each dictionary's ETAG and url should be stored.
+Each dictionary's ETAG will be stored.

-If the url is different, invalidate.
 Use the ETAG to retrieve (or not) the content.

 ### Clearing cache entries manually

+#### Programmatically
 1. You can get a list of caches using [actions/cache: list-github-actions-caches-for-a-repository](https://docs.github.com/rest/actions/cache#list-github-actions-caches-for-a-repository)
 2. You can delete a cache entry by id using [actions/cache: delete-a-github-actions-cache-for-a-repository-using-a-cache-id](https://docs.github.com/rest/actions/cache#delete-a-github-actions-cache-for-a-repository-using-a-cache-id)

+#### Interactively

+Caches are accessible below workflows on the actions page of each repository and can be deleted directly.